GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/2_method.typ

 Their implementation has been integrated into our simulator (see @sec:simulator:simulator:components:sim_scenarios).

 The number of microphones plays an essential role in the #("SSL") performance.
-As an illustrative example, when having a binaural microphone in the free field, i.e., where the effects of reverberation can be neglected, there exists a fundamental limit:
+As an illustrative example, when having a binaural microphone in an anechoic environment, i.e., where the effects of reverberation can be neglected, there exists a fundamental limit:
 It is theoretically impossible to distinguish between two possible locations for the source.
 This phenomenon, known as front-back ambiguity, was presented earlier in this chapter @sec:ssl:background:classical_approaches.
 The front-back ambiguity can be cleared by introducing relative movement or an additional microphone in the array.